2022 Solved: External Hard Drive Not Recognized After Unplugging - Qiling

 Method 1.
 Assign a Drive Letter to the Drive

-First of all, check if the drive is visible in the Disk Management or Device Manager.
+To troubleshoot the issue, first check if the drive is visible in the Disk Management or Device Manager.

 If the external hard drive is there, you are lucky.
 All you have to do to make it appear on your computer is follow the steps below.